Mount Elgin Residential School Timeline

 Funds are approved for a creamery.

-There are only two school teachers, for 140 students.
+There are only two school teachers, for 140 children.

 The laundry room floor is near collapse.